Outpost-21/Asimov/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help the mod improve
 title: ''
 labels: bug
 assignees: neronix17

 ---

-**Describe the issue**
+**Description:**
-A clear and concise description of what the issue is.
+A clear and concise description of what the bug is.

-**To Reproduce**
+**To Reproduce:**
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour, e.g.
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. See error/problem

-**Expected behavior**
+**Expected Behaviour**
 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**HugsLib Log**
+**HugsLib Log:**
-A HugsLib Log is always needed regardless of if you see an error or think it is necessary, no excuses.
-Use the green Share Logs button on the log window or press Ctrl + F12 in-game to get upload them and it'll give you a link.

-If the log fails to upload you can untick "Use Recommended Settings" and copy to clipboard instead, preferably using a website like PasteBin to make a link to it.
+This is not optional.
+Doesn't matter what you see, provide one or the report will be discarded.
+Pressing Ctrl+F12  in-game should bring up the upload menu, then simply include a link.
+Yes you will need [HugsLib](https://steamcommunity.com/workshop/filedetails/?id=818773962) to do this, it's not a vanilla feature, and the vanilla log doesn't provide enough information.

 **Additional context**
 Add any other context about the problem here.